The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/advanced-guide.md

 ## Tsubame Gaeshi is Restrictive and Inflexible

-Our new big hitter, Tsubame Gaeshi (or Kaeshi: Setsugekka in 99.9% of situations) is a 60 second cooldown and is only usable immediately after an iaijutsu (Midare).
-This makes the ability quite difficult to actually use exactly on cooldown - even more so than Meikyo which, in the previous expansion, would often force us to incur 1-2 GCD drift for each use.
+Our new big hitter, Tsubame Gaeshi (or Kaeshi: Setsugekka in 99.9% of situations) is a 60 second cooldown and is only usable immediately after an Iaijutsu (Midare).
+This makes the ability quite difficult to actually use exactly on cooldown - even more so than Meikyo which, in the previous expansion, would often force us to incur one to two GCD drift for each use.

 Let’s say you just got your third Sen, hit a Hakaze + Jinpu, and your Tsubame cooldown is at three seconds or more.
 You are left with no choice but to hit Midare, skip Tsubame, and (without Meikyo) perform another nine GCDs before you are able to use Tsubame again.
 A hefty 15 seconds~ of cooldown drift.